rollyourown-xyz/ryo-website-content/collaborate/_index.md

 Before you start, you might like to read this general guide to contributing to open source projects: [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)

 {{< /highlight >}}

+## SPDX and DCO

+We use [Software Package Data Exchange (SPDX)](https://spdx.dev/) information in each source file in our repositories.
+We request any contributor to add SPDX information to any new file submitted and to include additional copyright information in modified files, where applicable.

+In addition, when submitting a Pull Request to our project we ask contributors to agree with the terms of the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) to certify that the contributor has the right to make the contribution.